canercetin-randomguy/web-scraping-chromedp/README.md

 API is broken.
 Dont know why.
 It was working minutes before interview and it is down now.
 Guess that is my luck.

 ## Security?
--Cookie check for auth token.
+-Cookie check for auth token on whole sites (except signin and signup).
+Add a new endpoint to V1 router to use this security measure.

 -SQL Injection prevention by only using Query or Prep functions.

 -Secret Key for API.

--16-cost password hashing.
+-16-cost password hashing while storing the password in database.

 -Callback functions are private.
 Whenever you click a button or form in the website, it will go through a router that is running on loopback adapter, so only 127.0.0.1, server can handle the callbacks.